Video of plane landing on US highway in flames

 August 10, 2022, 01:40 PM

-A small plane crashed on the highway in the Californian city of Corona, United States, during rush hour.
-The impressive video is already viral on social networks and, according to local media reports, it was an aircraft from the Cessna company.
+A plane crashed on the highway in the Californian city of Corona, United States, during rush hour.
+The impressive video is already viral on social networks and, according to local media reports, it was a Cessna company aircraft.

 According to the Los Angeles Times, The events occurred at 12:30 p.m. this Tuesday on Highway 91one of the busiest in the city.